SOKAITEI!

 8 December 1941:

 The Indian-British brigade defending Kota Bharu puts up stiff resistance and inflicts heavy casualties on the Japanese, but is soon outflanked and overrun.
-That same day, the other ten transports land troops unopposed at Singora and five transports land troops unopposed at Patani, Thailand.
+That same day, the other ten transports land troops unopposed at Singora and five transports land troops unopposed at Patani, Siam (now Thailand).

 15 December 1941: